 Clay Vent Installation Planning For Your Own SPanish Home

-For a hundred years Home Designers and Architects in Santa Barbara have been specifying, planning and incorporating clay drain pipe into their projects.
+For a hundred years Santa Barbara Home Designers + Architects have been specifying, planning and incorporating clay drain pipe into their projects.
 They can be used as attic vents, and other decorative elements such as patio walls and wine bottle storage.

 Above: An informally marked up photo and easy to understand infographic.
 The Artisan carpenter is in the process installing supportive framing for the clay pipe vents.
 The blue lines indicate existing framing (as well as where other wood support will be installed).